 Notre Dame is the local "home" team to many in Chicagoland, even though the Irish play their home games in the Purcell Pavilion at the Edmund P. Joyce Center in South Bend, Indiana.
 Notre Dame plays in the Atlantic Coast Conference (ACC) in basketball.
 The Fighting Irish have been led by coach Mike Brey every year this century.

 Notre Dame's women's basketball team has recently risen to national prominence at the highest level.
 The Irish have made nine Final Fours, including seven over the past decade, and won national championships in 2001 and 2018.

 Illinois has risen to prominence as a basketball school in the Big Ten in recent years, and the Illini were one of the top teams in the nation during the 2020-21 season with Ayo Dosunmu and Kofi Cockburn leading the way.
 Illinois plays its home games at the State Farm Center in Champaign.

 DePaul Blue Demons Men's Basketball

 DePaul basketball plays in the newly opened Wintrust Arena in Chicago's Near South Side.
 The Blue Demons compete in the Big East Conference.
 They reached their peak in the 1970s and 80s including a Final Four in 1979, one of two such appearances.
-The Blue Demons are coached by Dave Leitao.
-DePaul was home to former National Players of the Year and NBA champions George Mikan and Mark Aguirre.

 We've got a few recommended resources to help you bet on CBB in Illinois: